amosehiguese/kiv/README.md

-## KVStore
+## KIV

-KVStore is a decentralized data storage system that manages and stores key-value pairs across multiple nodes, leveraging gRPC communication protocol and Raft consensus algorithm.
+KIV is a decentralized data storage system that manages and stores key-value pairs across multiple nodes, leveraging gRPC communication protocol and Raft consensus algorithm.

 ...this project is still ongoing